Jubatian/rrpge-spec/specs/userlib/charr.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - F.name: us_cr_putf8_new
-- Cycles: 140
+- Cycles: 150
 - Param0: Character reader structure pointer
 - Param1: PRAM bank to use initially
 - Param2: Index to set up

 Sets up a character reader using the given parameters as-is.
+Param2 may be omitted, which case it will be initialized to zero.

 0xE106: UTF-8, PRAM set bank